sebastiankrzysiak/Machine-Learning-Snake/README.md

 ## Contributing

-We welcome contributions to enhance "Snake Game AI."
+We welcome contributions to enhance "Machine Learning Snake."
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/my-new-feature`.